ardera/flutter-pi/README.md

 flutter-pi doesn't support the legacy broadcom-proprietary graphics stack anymore.
 You need to make sure the V3D driver in raspi-config.
 Go to `raspi-config -> Advanced Options -> GL Driver` and select `GL (Fake-KMS)`.

 With this driver, it's best to give the GPU as little RAM as possible in `raspi-config -> Advanced Options -> Memory Split`, which is `16MB`.
 This is because the V3D driver doesn't need GPU RAM anymore.
+NOTE: If you want to use the [`omxplayer_video_player`](https://pub.dev/packages/omxplayer_video_player) plugin to play back videos in flutter, you need to give the GPU some more RAM, like 64MB.

 #### Fixing the GPU permissions
 It seems like with newer versions of Raspbian, the `pi` user doesn't have sufficient permissions to directly access the GPU anymore.
 IIRC, this is because of some privilege escalation / arbitrary code execution problems of the GPU interface.